RomLab/system-for-underfloor-heating-v2.0/README.md

 <img src="pictures-of-final-products/zone-controller/pcb-top.jpg" width="450px" alt="The top part of PCB.">
 </p>
 <p align="center">
-Picture 19: The realized PCB of the zone controller.
+Picture 19: The realised PCB of the zone controller.
 The bottom part of PCB and the top part of PCB.
 </p>

 ### Case